HrebenYury/top-news/README.md

 ```
 The API key i got here [newsapi.orgt](https://newsapi.org/) .

-To start server - enter in the terminal `npm run dev`.
+To start server - go to the `server` directory and enter in the terminal `npm run dev`.

 And then go to the timon folder and enter in terminal `npm start`.